svaksha/pythonidae/Parallel-Computing.md

 # DISTRIBUTED-PARALLEL
 **Libraries for Cloud/Cluster Computing**

+* [Pathos](https://github.com/uqfoundation/pathos) :: A framework for parallel graph management and execution in heterogeneous computing.
+It primarily provides the communication mechanisms for configuring and launching parallel computations across heterogenous resources.
+Pathos provides configurable launchers for parallel and distributed computing, where each launcher contains the syntactic logic to configure and launch jobs in an execution environment.

 ## AWS
 - [AmazonEC2scripts](https://github.com/swederik/AmazonEC2scripts) :: Useful scripts to setup Amazon EC2 Cloud Compute servers for Neuroimaging.
 - [Anaconda-ec2](https://github.com/ContinuumIO/anaconda-ec2) :: Anaconda plugin for StarCluster.